 Excavation of Bhamala Stupa Haripur

-Sir Sufian Malik and Sir John Marshall began excavating the site in 1929, and the work continued into the early 1930’s.
-Mining resumed in 2017.
-Selected from UNESCO World Heritage Sites.
-Appointment leads to the restoration of ruins (especially Stupa).
+Sir Sufian Malik and Sir John Marshall initiated the excavation of the site in 1929, with the project extending into the early 1930s.
+Mining activities were resumed in 2017.
+This site holds the distinguished honor of being designated as a UNESCO World Heritage Site, with the designation facilitating the restoration of the ancient ruins, particularly the Stupa.

-The site, as of June 2015, is under the auspices of the Department of Archeology and Museums, the Government of Khyber Pakhtunkhwa, the Government of Pakistan.
-This area is believed to be one of the most well-preserved sites in the Taxila Valley.
+As of June 2015, the custodianship of this site falls under the purview of the Department of Archeology and Museums, administered by the Governments of Khyber Pakhtunkhwa and Pakistan.
+This area is renowned for its exceptional preservation and is considered one of the best-maintained sites within the Taxila Valley.

 Architecture of Bhamala Stupa

-The cruciform design progressed to the higher design of the second Kanishka stupa.
+This cruciform design gradually evolved into the more sophisticated design of the second Kanishka stupa.

 Bhamala Stupa Haripur Location